OpenDartboard/OpenDartboard/README.md

 opendartboard --debug --cams mocks/cam_1.mp4,mocks/cam_2.mp4,mocks/cam_3.mp4 --width 1280 --height 720
 ```

-## 6. Roadmap (1.0)

-- ✅ Camera auto-calibration
-- ✅ WebSocket API for real-time scores
-- Tip detection & scoring
-- Configurations/options
-- REST API for settings/calibration

-## 7. API Documentation
+## API Documentation

-See `docs/api.md` for WebSocket API specification and client examples.
+See [`docs/api.md`](docs/api.md) for the full WebSocket specification & client examples.

-## .
-Custom Detector
+## Custom Detectors

-See `docs/detectors.md` for examples how to write you own detector if you wish.
+Want to experiment with your own CV pipeline?
+Check out [`docs/detectors.md`](docs/detectors.md) for implementation guides and examples.

-## 9. Contributing
+## Contributing

-Pull requests are welcome!
-Please file an issue first — we’ll discuss approach & design.
+Pull requests are welcome — but please open an issue first so we can discuss design & approach. 🎯